LeonLow97-Sandbox/linux-bootcamp/colt_steele/012-expansion.md

 - `echo "today is $(date)"`
 - `echo today is $(date)`
 - echo today is `date` also works with backticks around commands.
+- `touch todos-$(date +"%m-%d-%y").txt` making a file with current date in the format month-day-year

 ## Quoting